-A card issued under the Construction Skills Certification Scheme (CSCS) will not demonstrate a right to work.
+A card issued under the Construction Skills Certification Scheme (CSCS) will not demonstrate an individual's right to work.
 Nor does it confirm whether an immigration check has been undertaken on the individual.

-CSCS cards issued since August 2016 carry the statement 'Cards issued by CSCS do not confirm the holder's right to work in the UK'.
+CSCS cards issued since August 2016 carry the statement "Cards issued by CSCS do not confirm the holder's right to work in the UK".

 Evidence that someone has had a criminal record check conducted by the Government's Disclosure and Barring Service (DBS) is also not adequate evidence of right to work.
-DBS and right to work are different issues and should be checked separately.
+A DBS check is solely in relation to an individual's conduct and does not provide information of immigration status.